What is the Center City Master Plan (CCMP)?

 How will the City use the Center City Master Plan?

-City Council will use the Center City Master Plan (CCMP) for review and approval of the Capital Improvement Plan (CIP) and other important planning and zoning decisions.
+City Council will use the Center City Master Plan (CCMP) for review and approval of the Capital Improvement Plan (CIP) and other important development decisions.
 The city’s various boards and commissions will use the CCMP as a guide and reference for better, more efficient decision-making.

 City staff will use the CCMP as public infrastructure projects are planned, designed, built, and maintained.
 Developers will use the CCMP to inform their development proposals and, in so doing, streamline the approval process.